An init system must be an init system

 /usr/local partition (whereas systemd-208 could; go figure).

-As each "upgrade" of systemd aggressively assimilated more and more key system components into itself, it became apparent that the only way to avoid this single most important point of failure was to stay as far away from it as possible.
+As each "upgrade" of systemd aggressively assimilated more and more key system components into itself, it became apparent that the only way to avoid this single most critical point of failure was to stay as far away from it as possible.

 Reading the list of those system components is daunting: login, pam, getty, syslog, udev, cryptsetup, cron, at, dbus, acpi, cgroups, gnome-session, autofs, tcpwrappers, audit, chroot, mount